-Table Base Info ormation Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate Source methodology Assumptions Refer to 'Useful life' explanation for Table 3.1.1 Asset useful life.
+Table Base Info ormation Population Approach Source Methodology A Name Reference ltem Actual / Estimate methodology Assumptions Reference Estimate Refer to 'Useful life' explanation for Table 3.1.1 Asset useful life.
 Estimated residual value VicHub has estimated there to be no residual value for all pipeline assets which is in accordance with its internal Property, Plant and Equipment policy and aligns with AASB 116 Property, Plant and Equipment which recognises that in practice, the residual value of an asset is often insignificant and therefore immaterial in the calculation of the depreciable amount (AASB 116(53)).
 Construction or acquisition cost The 'Construction or acquisition cost' column value (\$) was populated for each 'Description' item based on the FAMR data which was aggregated because there were too many separate assets in the FAMR to report them separately in Table 3.3.1.
 The 'Original cost' of assets in the FAMR were aggregated based on asset 'Description' where the 'Depreciation start date' value was prior to the SGSPAA acquisition of the pipeline in August 2007.
 Fair value uplift adjustments has been applied to the applicable categories in the template.
-Prior year disposal removed from the 'Construction or acquisition cost' were added back to report a life to date 'Construction or acquisition cost' (refer to disposal explanation below for methodology explanation) prior to SGSPAA acquisition of the pipeline during August 2007.
+Prior year disposal removed from the 'Construction or acquisition cost' (refer to disposal explanation below for methodology explanation) prior to SGSPAA acquisition of the pipelanet.
+'Construction or acquisition cost' (refer to disposal explanation